Among Asia's hedge funds, smaller was better last year

 Blue chip funds such as Ortus Capital Management and Senrigan Capital lost money, while high-profile launches Azentus Capital and Dymon Asia ended the year barely in the black, said people familiar with their returns.
 Smaller hedge funds such as Factorial and the Splendid Asia macro hedge fund, however, made their investors richer.

-"The industry's dirty little secret is that institutions' need for scale leads them to invest in organizations and funds that are actually too big to be safe," said Peter Douglas, founder of Singapore-based hedge fund consultancy GFIA.
+"The industry's dirty little secret is that institutions' need for scale leads them to invest in organisations and funds that are actually too big to be safe," said Peter Douglas, founder of Singapore-based hedge fund consultancy GFIA.

 The numbers for last year will feed a cynical view that hedge fund managers who raise a lot of money get rich from the management fee, regardless of performance.
 Most hedge and private equity funds keep a fifth of their profits and charge a 2 percent fee on the money they raise - so the more capital coming in from investors, the bigger the fee.

-But managers of the smaller funds in Asia realize that if the bigger funds stumble, the entire industry will be affected.
+But managers of the smaller funds in Asia realise that if the bigger funds stumble, the entire industry will be affected.
 While some money meant for large funds will be diverted to smaller, better-return funds in the region, others will opt instead to send their money to the United States and Europe.

-Asia hedge funds returned an average 9.8 percent in 2012 as measured by the Eurekahedge Asian index - little more than half the 18.6 percent gain on the MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS.
+Asia hedge funds returned an average 9.8 percent in 2012 as measured by the Eurekahedge Asian index - little more than half the 18.6 percent gain on the MSCI's broadest index of Asia-Pacific shares outside Japan.
 JP Morgan's EMBI Global index, which constitutes dollar bonds issued by emerging market sovereigns, gained 15 percent.

 Most home-grown Asia hedge funds managing more than $500 million each fared worse than that, underscoring GFIA research's premise that good performance becomes less likely when a fund exceeds $500 million.